Last updated on March 6th, 2018 at 08:40 am

 Visit the Botanical Garden, University of Ibadan

-The botanical garden is an internationally recognised 70-acre property.
+The botanical garden is an internationally recognized 70-acre property.
 It houses various species of endangered and threatened plants.
 The garden is divided into; the conserved area, the horticultural garden, the nursery, the children’s garden, the rock garden, the open field, the arboretum, the administrative building and the medicinal garden.
 Each section hosts a wonderful display of botanical beauties.

 Visit the National Museum of Unity, Dugbe

 The National Museum of Unity was established in 1976 and is the premier museum in the city.
 It houses for distinct galleries classified into the Unity Gallery, Masquerade Gallery, Pottery Gallery and Yoruba Gallery.
 Within the museum, premises are a garden and a kitchen restaurant.
 The car used by the last Premier of Western Region, Late Chief Ladoke Akintola is also displayed in the museum.

 The National Museum of Unity is open from 9:00 am to 4:00 pm every day.

 Visit Cocoa House

 Built by late Obafemi Awolowo in 1965, this building is the first skyscraper ever to be built in Africa.
 Said to have been constructed from the proceeds of cocoa sold for export which is how the building got its name.
 Earlier years, it was referred to as ile awon agbe meaning the house of farmers.
 Cocoa House is located at Ijebu Bypass, Dugbe, Ibadan.
 Surrounded by local businesses, malls and restaurants.

 Visit IITA Forest

 The International Institute of Tropical Agriculture (IITA) is a research and training institute for students as well as professionals in the area of agricultural research.
 A third of the campus consists of unspoilt tropical forest, a natural preserve for birds and other fauna, a lake about 3 km long.
 The lake spawned with various fish species is a lodestone for anglers.

 Guides are available for you if you wish to take a tour of the forest, try their luck at angling in the lake or watching for rare migrating birds.